blend-capital/blend-docs/pool-creators/selecting-an-oracle.md

 ### Oracle Adapters

-When a generalized oracle is insufficient for a pool, i.e. it doesn't support all assets the pool needs prices for, the pool creator may need to use an oracle adaptor.
+When a generalized oracle is insufficient for a pool (i.e. it doesn't support all assets the pool needs prices for), the pool creator may need to use an oracle adaptor.
 An oracle adaptor is a custom oracle contract that uses custom logic to aggregate multiple oracle feeds or impose desired behavior, such as reporting TWAP prices.

 **Sample Oracle Adapter:**\
 [https://github.com/blend-capital/oracle-aggregator](https://github.com/blend-capital/oracle-aggregator)